-Throughout the Paralympics you can see forecasts for individual events on our events pages, read about what we're doing to keep everyone up-to-date on the weather on our Paralympics pages, and check our latest forecasts across the UK on our website, on iPhone and Android, and through our broadcast partners on the BBC and ITV.
+Throughout the Paralympics you can see forecasts for individual events on our events pages, read about what we're doing to keep everyone up-to-date on the weather on our Paralympics pages, and check our latest forecasts across the UK on our website, on our iPhone and Android apps, and through our broadcast partners on the BBC and ITV.

 Met Office Press Office: +44 (0)1392 886655